 Fact: Coconut oil is one of the most versatile items in your kitchen pantry.
 Making a curry?
 Fry your vegetables in it.
 Need a DIY makeup remover?
 Apply to your face before bed and wash off.
-Yep, sweet-smelling coconut oil is offically a household staple.
-But by far the trendiest way to use this multipurpose hero?
-Put it in your coffee.
+Yep, sweet-smelling coconut oil is officially a household staple.
+But why do people put coconut oil in their coffee?